- Mental Health»

 Why Should Cannabis/Marijuana be Banned?

 First, it works like heroin and cocaine.
 Several studies have shown that ‘therapeutic marijuana regulations would increase marijuana use by ten to twenty percent.’
 It is a ‘hard drug’ which literally means that it has a strong addictive effect on the user.
-Although pro-legislation claims that there will be a potential decrease in the abuse cases of heroin and cocaine users following the legalization of marijuana, there have neither recent supporting statistics nor research evidences to prove such claim yet.
-However, there is an on-going rise in the reported cases of marijuana use (Inciardi, 1986).
+Although pro-legislation claims that there will be a potential decrease in the abuse cases of heroin and cocaine users following the legalization of marijuana, there have neither recent supporting statistics nor research pieces of evidence to prove such a claim yet.
+However, there is an ongoing rise in the reported cases of marijuana use (Inciardi, 1986).